Philosophy of Nature

 The Place of Processes: Nature and Life

-In October 1933 the British philosopher and mathematician Alfred North Whitehead delivered two lectures at the University of Chicago, published with the title ‘Nature and Life’, the following year.[1]
-The content of those two lectures, now in the public domain, is available in the Internet Archive.
+In October 1933 the British philosopher and mathematician Alfred North Whitehead delivered two lectures at the University of Chicago, which were published as ‘Nature and Life’, the following year.[1]
+The content of those two lectures, now in the public domain, is available on the Internet Archive.
 What follows is the integral transcription of the second lecture.
-Many of the arguments…
+Whitehead’s arguments, in this…

 Read more